-The Salton Sea, a peculiar body of water, came into existence during the early years of the twentieth century when the Colorado River was redirected to a dry lake bed in the Southern California desert.
-Several decades later, the “Salton Riviera” became a booming desert playground, rivaling nearby Palm Springs in popularity.
-It boasted an array of resorts, marinas, and yacht clubs that attracted celebrities such as John Wayne, Frank Sinatra, Bing Crosby, the Beach Boys, Jerry Lewis, the Marx Brothers, and others.
+The Salton Sea, a peculiar body of water, came into existence during the early years of the twentieth century when the mighty Colorado River was skillfully redirected into a parched desert basin in Southern California.
+Over the ensuing decades, what was then termed the “Salton Riviera” evolved into a thriving desert oasis that rivaled the nearby Palm Springs in popularity.
+It boasted an array of resorts, marinas, and yacht clubs that attracted luminaries such as John Wayne, Frank Sinatra, Bing Crosby, the Beach Boys, Jerry Lewis, the Marx Brothers, and numerous others.

-A prominent developer by the name of Penn Phillips, who had led a speculative boom in the late 1950s, buying and selling thousands of acres on the lake’s western shores, abandoned Salton City without explanation in 1960.
+A prominent developer by the name of Penn Phillips, who had spearheaded a speculative real estate boom in the late 1950s, engaging in the fervent buying and selling of thousands of acres along the lake’s western shores, inexplicably abandoned his project, Salton City, in 1960.
 A decade later, the devastating impact of the sea’s elevated salt levels began to manifest, leading to the demise of fish populations and environmental disturbances.

-There’s still a variety of wildlife including seagulls, pelicans, mountain lions, rattlesnakes, coyotes, rabbits, lizards, and occasional sightings of deer and bighorn sheep continue to thrive.
+Despite its desolation, the area still hosts a variety of wildlife.
+Seagulls, pelicans, mountain lions, rattlesnakes, coyotes, rabbits, lizards, and the occasional sightings of deer and bighorn sheep continue to thrive.
 Intriguingly, feral flamingos have made their home here, and there are unsettling accounts of Komodo dragons lurking in the marshy southern regions, rumored to have escaped from a clandestine narco-zoo.